Reconstructing Host Repertoire Evolution

 Host gain and loss

 The transition from state 0 to state 1 represents the gain of the ability to use the host, and the transition from state 1 to state 2 happens when the parasite actually starts to use the host in nature.
-If we assume that gains and losses of hosts occur according to a continuous-time Markov chain, the probability of a given coevolutionary history can be easily calculated based on a matrix, Q, containing the instantaneous rates of change between all pairs of host repertoires, and thus describing the Markov chain (see Introduction to Phylogenetic Models of Discrete Biogeography for more details).
+If we assume that gains and losses of hosts occur according to a continuous-time Markov chain, the probability of a given coevolutionary history can be easily calculated based on a matrix, Q, containing the instantaneous rates of change between all pairs of host repertoires, and thus describing the Markov chain (see Introduction to phylogenetic biogeography with the DEC model for more details).

 Another new feature of our model is the ability to infer the effect of host phylogenetic relatedness on colonizations, i.e. the gain of a host depends on the phylogenetic distance between the given host and those currently used by a lineage.
 To formalize these dynamics, let qy,z($a$) be the rate of change from host repertoire y to repertoire z by changing the state of host a.
 Also, let $\lambda_{ij}$ be the rate at which an individual host changes from state $i$ to state $j$, and $\eta({\bf y},a,\beta)$ be a phylogenetic-distance rate modifier.
 We define the instantaneous rate of change as